Cray-HPE/docs-csm/upgrade/1.2/scripts/sls/sls_updater.py_technical_details.md

 Self explanatory.
 Ranges are used for the addresses of UAIs.

-## Remove Unused User Networks (Either CAN or CHN) if Desired
+## Remove unused user networks (either CAN or CHN) if desired

-By default the CAN will be removed if `--bican-user-network-name CHN` or the CHN will be removed if `--bican-user-network-name CAN`.
-In order to keep this network, use the `--retain-unused-user-network` flag.
+By default, the CAN will be removed if `--bican-user-network-name CHN` is specified, or the CHN will be removed if `--bican-user-network-name CAN` is specified.
+In order to keep a network from being removed, use the `--retain-unused-user-network` flag.
 Retention of the unused network is not normal behavior.

 * Generally production systems will NOT want to use this flag unless active toggling between CAN and CHN is required.
 This is not usual behavior.